Marco-Luc/marco-luciano-capstone/README.md

 # NBA - My Starting Five

-**_NBA - My Starting Five is a fun and interactive application for comparing NBA Player stats with custom-made digital NBA Player cards_**
+**_NBA - My Starting Five is a fully responsive, fun and interactive application for comparing NBA Player stats with custom-made digital NBA Player cards_**

 **Please note that the only pages that are available are the Toronto Raptors team page, the Boston Celtics team page, and the Compare Stats page**